SSR-ds/SSR-DS/README.md

 - :man_office_worker: Worked at NTT DATA as Software Development Analyst from August 2017 - July 2019 (Bangalore, India).

-- :woman_factory_worker: 5 Months Experience as a Business Analyst Intern at Trusted Medical Centers (Hurst, Dallas).
+- :man_factory_worker: 5 Months Experience as a Business Analyst Intern at Trusted Medical Centers (Hurst, Dallas).

 - 💬 Ask me about anything related to maths, programming, debugging and professional speaking.